2018 JERAA Conference

 You are invited to submit a paper, abstract or panel proposal for inclusion in the 2018 JERAA conference.
 Papers, presentations and panels that reflect on the conference theme are encouraged but all submissions addressing journalism education and research will be considered.

-For notes on submission, click here.
+For notes on submissions, including format, click here.

 Call for papers, abstracts and panel proposals opens: Friday 11 May 2018